-Following are the top 15 advantages of DBMS which are as follows:
+Following are the top 15 advantages are as follows:

 1. Data Redundancy

-For e.g: Application A and Application B have the same user MARVEL, and we need to store personal information about the user such as Name, age, address, Date of Birth etc. Not to mention, this user has also access to different application, so in traditional file-based system, there is a need to maintain separate file system for each of the application to store user’s information while in DBMS approach, there could be just one centralized location where information can be down streamed to different application as and when needed.
+For e.g: Application A and Application B have the same user MARVEL, and we need to store personal information about the user, such as Name, age, address, Date of Birth, etc. This user also has access to different applications, so in a traditional file-based system, there is a need to maintain a separate file system for each application to store the user’s information.
+At the same time, in the DBMS approach, there could be just one centralized location where information can be down streamed to the different applications as and when needed.

 2. Data Inconsistency

-In traditional file system storage, the changes made by one user in one application doesn’t update the changes in other application, given both have the same set of details.
-While this is not the case with DBMS systems as there is a single repository of data that is defined once and is accessed by many users, and data are consistent.
+In traditional file system storage, the changes made by one user in one application don’t update the changes in another, given both have the same set of details.
+While this is not the case with DBMS systems, as there is a single repository of data that is defined once and is accessed by many users, and data are consistent.

 3. Data Sharing

 Data Sharing is the primary advantage of Database management systems.
 DBMS system allows users and applications to share Data with multiple applications and users.
-Data are stored in one or more servers in the network and that there is some software locking mechanism that prevents the same set of data from being changed by two people at the same time.
+One or more servers in the network store the data, and a software locking mechanism prevents simultaneous changes to the same set of data by two people.
 While the file system doesn’t have this capability.

 4. Data Searching

-Searching and retrieving of data is very easy in DBMS systems.
-The need to write separate programs for each of the search is eliminated as in the case with a traditional file-based approach.
-In DBMS, we can write small queries to search for multiple information at a time from the data from DB servers.
+Searching and retrieving data is very easy in DBMS systems.
+In the case of a traditional file-based approach, the need to write separate programs for each search is eliminated.
+In DBMS, we can write small queries to search for multiple pieces of information at a time from the data from DB servers.